abhiTronix/vidgear/docs/gears/netgear/advanced/multi_client.md

 &nbsp;

-### Using Multi-Clients Mode with Custom Data Transfer
+### Using Multi-Clients Mode for Unidirectional Custom Data Transfer

 !!! abstract